Dave Hadfield: Music

-In 2014, Hadfield's song "In Canada", performed and filmed with Chris at the family cottage, was released on Canada Day (July 1), and gained 1M hits in 3 days on YouTube.
-It has since received over 2M views.
+In 2014, Hadfield's song "In Canada", performed and filmed with Chris at the family cottage, was released on Canada Day (July 1), and gained 1M hits in 2 1/2 days on YouTube.
+It has since received almost 4M views.

 Hadfield is also front man for the Barrie ON-based band "The Purveyors", which is known for mixing Hadfield's original songs with modern and traditional Celtic music.

 Canadian author and filmmaker Kevin Callan often uses Hadfield's music for film scores, including "Learning to Laugh at Yourself in Algoma" (2008), which won Best Humorous Short at the Waterwalker Film Festival that year, and "The Haunted Coburg Jail".
 So does historian/presenter James Raffan, and Rolf Kraiker.

-Dave has been performing a solo multi-media show called "Songs, Slides and Stories", in which he presents images or video about his songs, tells a short story about their background, and then plays.
-He appeared at 13 venues in 2019.
+Hadfield has been performing a solo multi-media show called "Songs, Slides and Stories", in which he presents images or video about his songs, tells a short story about their background, and then plays.
+He appeared at 14 venues in 2019.